- How often should I be investing?

 But when is a dip actually a slide?

-As with any strategy that relies on trying to time the market, the downside to buying the dip is that it requires a great deal of skill and investing knowledge (plus a healthy dose of luck) to implement it successfully.
+As with any strategy that relies on trying to time the market, buying the dip has the downside that it requires a great deal of skill and investing knowledge (plus a healthy dose of luck) to implement successfully.

-You need to be able to correctly identify moments when a dip in share price is only temporary and isn't a sign of deeper problems with the company's underlying business.
-If the dip in share price turns out to be the beginning of a longer-term downtrend, you might risk losing a lot of money!
+You need to be able to correctly identify moments when a share price dip is only temporary and isn't a sign of deeper problems with the company's underlying business.
+If the dip turns out to be the beginning of a longer-term downtrend, you might risk losing a lot of money!

 Research suggests that DCA tends to outperform even the most perfectly executed buy-the-dip strategy.
-This is due mainly to the fact that, while buying the dip investors are waiting around for the opportune moments to invest, they are potentially missing out on months and months of compounded returns.
+This is due mainly to the fact that, while buying the dip, investors are waiting around for the opportune moments to invest, potentially missing out on months and months of compounded returns.

 For example, if we were in a long-term bull market, there may be very few genuine dips in share prices.
 But this wouldn't stop DCA investors, who would continue to regularly accumulate shares regardless of what the market was doing.